German Architect builds America’s first Skyscrapers

 The first Germans arrived in the U.S. as early as 1608 – but it was the 1683 movement that indeed marked the beginning of America’s German settlement.
 This was when a group of religious dissidents approached Francis Daniel Pastorius in Frankfurt am Main.

 As a trained lawyer and agent for the German Society – a group of German land investors – Pastorius seemed like a good bet to help them buy land in Pennsylvania.
 They wanted to build a settlement there.
-And when they arrived on American shores, that’s precisely what Pastorius enabled them to do.
+And when they arrived at American shores, that’s precisely what Pastorius enabled them to do.
 Pastorius negotiated the purchase of 5,700 acres of land from William Penn – the Englishman who had founded Pennsylvania a few years earlier.
 On this land, Germantown was born.

 Of course, those early settlers didn’t come from Germany as it is today.
 In 1683, Germany didn’t exist as a country.
 It wouldn’t do so until 1871.
 Instead, separate German-speaking states mostly ruled themselves as parts of the Catholic Holy Roman Empire.
 But religious tensions in the German states had exploded since Martin Luther published his ninety-five theses in Wittenberg in 1517, calling people to follow the Bible rather than the Pope.
 The Thirty Years’ War, which broke out in 1618, was one of the most destructive in European History – and it was against this backdrop that many Germans decided to emigrate.